beancount/docs/docs/beancount_language_syntax.md

 -   **Trading window**: If you’re an employee of a public company, you can record the dates that you’re allowed to trade its stock.
 This can then be used to ensure you did not trade that stock when the window is closed.

 Events are often used to report on numbers of days.
-For example, in the province of Quebec (Canada) you are insured for free health care coverage if “[<span class="underline">you spend 183 days of the calendar year or more, excluding trips of 21 days or less</span>](http://www.ramq.gouv.qc.ca/en/citizens/health-insurance/registration/Pages/eligibility.aspx).”
+For example, in the province of Quebec (Canada) you are insured for free health care coverage if “[<u>you spend 183 days of the calendar year or more, excluding trips of 21 days or less</u>](http://www.ramq.gouv.qc.ca/en/citizens/health-insurance/registration/Pages/eligibility.aspx).”
 If you travel abroad a lot, you could easily write a script to warn you of remaining day allocations to avoid losing your coverage.
 Many expats are in similar situations.

-In the same vein, the IRS recognizes US immigrants as “resident alien”—and thus subject to filing taxes, yay!—if you pass the [<span class="underline">Substantial Presence Test</span>](http://www.irs.gov/Individuals/International-Taxpayers/Substantial-Presence-Test), which is defined as “being physically present in the US on at least 31 days during the current year, and 193 days during the 3 year period that includes the current year and the 2 years immediately before that, counting: all the days you were present in the current year, and ⅓ of the days of the year before that, and ⅙ of the year preceding that one.”
+In the same vein, the IRS recognizes US immigrants as “resident alien”—and thus subject to filing taxes, yay!—if you pass the [<u>Substantial Presence Test</u>](http://www.irs.gov/Individuals/International-Taxpayers/Substantial-Presence-Test), which is defined as “being physically present in the US on at least 31 days during the current year, and 193 days during the 3 year period that includes the current year and the 2 years immediately before that, counting: all the days you were present in the current year, and ⅓ of the days of the year before that, and ⅙ of the year preceding that one.”
 Ouch… my head hurts.
 This gets complicated.
 Armed with your location over time, you could report it automatically.

 Events will also be usable in the filtering language, to specify non-contiguous periods of time.
 For example, if you are tracking your location using Event directives, you could produce reports for transactions that occur only when you are in a specific location, e.g., “Show me my expenses on all my trips to Germany,” or “Give me a list of payees for restaurant transactions when I’m in Montreal.”